altruios/namshubettulpa/public/namshubettuple/interludes.md

 *Ozmind took a chalk, and scribbled against the board* "O::Today's lecture is going to be about those two parts, as Erin Identified: and what are their names?"
 "S::Self!"
-~Two shouts from the corners of the room.~ "S::Sub-self"
+~Two shouts from the corners of the room~ "S::Sub-self"
 "O::And which one is you?"
 ~Ozmind looked around the room before again settling on Erin~